Diptamoy-Mitra/Khetokibaatkaro/README.md

 ## About Khetokibaatkaro

-- AgroLife is a Social Media platform where one can easily share their life events & learnings related to Agriculture.
+- Khetokibaatkaro is a Social Media platform where one can easily share their life events & learnings related to Agriculture.
 - People can connect by following each other people and get knowledge and learnings from their friends.

 ## Live Deployment